Analysis: What's Up With the Title?

 Vonnegut survived the bombing by sheltering in an underground meat locker on the grounds of the slaughterhouse where he was a prisoner (source: Klinkowitz, Jerome.
 Slaughterhouse-Five: Reforming the Novel and the World.
 Boston: Twayne Publishers, 1990.
 Pg.
 3).
 So Slaughterhouse-Five is: (a) where Billy Pilgrim, the main character, winds up during the war; (b) figuratively, what war is; and (c) where Kurt Vonnegut, author, actually spent several months at the end of World War II.

 Then there is a second part to the title, The Children's Crusade.
 The Children's Crusade was a real historical event and also a giant wartime screw-up.
-Fired up by the religious fanaticism of the day (by which we mean thirteenth-century medieval Europe), a boy named Nicholas Cologne inspired thousands of children and teens to marched out of France and Germany to go Jerusalem to join the Crusades.
+Fired up by the religious fanaticism of the day (by which we mean 13th-century medieval Europe), a boy named Nicholas Cologne inspired thousands of children and teens to march out of France and Germany to go to Jerusalem and join the Crusades.
 It's unclear if any of these kids ever made it to Jerusalem; many turned back and it's likely that most of them died along the journey (source).
 So the Children's Crusade, a pointless sacrifice of innocent life, relates to the novel's anti-war themes.

 The Children's Crusade has heavy symbolic weight in this particular book.
 The narrator (a Vonnegut stand-in) says that he promised the wife of his war buddy that he would call his war book The Children's Crusade so that it would never be misinterpreted as a heroic war story (1.11).
 Slaughterhouse-Five may be about war, but it sure as hell ain't about heroes.
 It's a book about innocents sent to fight a war they do not understand, who suffer terrible things for no reason.
 This sounds a lot like a Children's Crusade to us.